golioth/docs/docs/guides/lightdb/3-read-write-data.md

 ### Deleting data with DELETE method

-To remove data, we can send a `DELETE` request with the path that need to be cleaned.
-On our example, let's say that the device have a button to acknowledge the alert state and clean the `/alert/temp` value.
+To remove data, we can send a `DELETE` request with the path that needs to be cleaned.
+On our example, let's say that the device has a button to acknowledge the alert state and clean the `/alert/temp` value.

 ```
 $ coap --path /.d/alert/temp -m DELETE --psk-id deadbeef-id --psk supersecret --host coap.golioth.dev
 ```

 Also, you can do that same acknowledgement via our APIs or `goliothctl`.
-Maybe for example, there is a web application that the final user can ack that alert.
+Maybe for example, there is a web application that the final user can acknowledge that alert.
 Using `goliothctl` you can delete the path with this command:

 ```
 $ goliothctl lightdb delete [device name] /alert/temp